 Snapdragon 400 series processors are not generally capable of extreme gaming and resource-intensive usage and can show significant hiccups.
-That’s what exactly happened with the Galaxy J6+.
-Opening 2 heavy games simultaneously in the background along with a number of other apps choked the phone and in response, we had to wait for almost 5 minutes for the game deer hunter to load and run.
+That’s what exactly happened with the Galaxy J6 Plus.
+Opening 2 heavy games simultaneously in the background along with several other apps choked the phone, and in response, we had to wait for almost 5 minutes for the game deer hunter to load and run.

-All the tests were performed on 4G LTE connection while both the SIM cards were utilized on the phone.
+All the tests were performed on a 4G LTE connection, while both the SIM cards were utilized on the phone.

-Galaxy J6+ comes with a 13MP + 5MP dual camera setup on its back.
-The main 13MP sensor is a 28 mm wide angle lens while the second lens is a depth sensor.
+Galaxy J6+ comes with a 13MP + 5MP dual-camera setup on its back.
+The primary 13MP sensor is a 28 mm wide-angle lens, while the second lens is a depth sensor.
 On the front, you get an 8MP lens with f/1.9 aperture.

 The camera app is somewhat complicated and non-friendly.
 If you want to toggle the HDR, you’ll have to go to the settings.

 However, the camera grabs some great shots in bright outdoors with good detailing and colors, while the low-light shots were a mixed bag.
-The color reproduction in outdoor pictures was close to nature but in some scenarios looks washed away.
+The color reproduction in outdoor pictures was close to nature, but in some scenarios, it looks washed away.

 Thankfully, there was no automatic beauty filter or enhancement feature at work here that make the pictures look artificial.
-The HDR clearly makes a difference in pictures and pops out highlights in the pictures.
-The best part about Galaxy J6+ camera is capturing the details.
+The HDR clearly makes a difference in photos and pops out highlights in the images.
+The best part about Galaxy J6 Plus camera is capturing the details.

 Galaxy J6+ is a mixed bag of compromised choices and sacrifices.
-If you opt the phone for its camera, you’ll have to bear with the mediocre display and if you buy this phone for its screen size, you’ll definitely have to compromise on the sheer heft of the phone.
+If you opt for the phone for its camera, you’ll have to bear with the mediocre display, and if you buy this phone for its screen size, you’ll definitely have to compromise on the sheer heft of the phone.